 Bark grafting is one of the simplest ways to graft an apple tree.
 You don’t need to cut any part in this method.

 Instead, simply peel away some of the bark from the rootstock and insert the scion between the bark and the inner wood.
 Then, lash the rootstock and scion together to secure them.
 You can use tape or rope for this.

 The Whip and Tongue technique is also called clefting.
 It is one of the strongest and most secure methods of grafting, since it lets the stock and scion touch more surface area than other methods.
 This increases your likelihood of proper grafting and successful growth.

 To do the Whip and Tongue technique, you will need to cut both the rootstock and scion in a special zigzag pattern.
 Make sure you use a grafting knife, which will let you make smooth, flat cuts.

-Then fit the two parts together like a puzzle to allow for the maximum contact.
+Then fit the two parts together like a puzzle to allow for maximum contact.
 You will need to tie them together with tape or a rope.

 Bud grafting is a unique grafting technique since it joins buds instead of branches.
 You can do this in the late summer when the bark of fruit trees becomes looser and is easy to peel away from the trunk.
 To do a bud graft, you will need to locate a fruiting branch for your scion.

 Then you will make a special cut to insert the graft under the bark of your rootstock.
 Secure it with grafting tape.
-Over time, the cambrium should grow to join the plants together, eventually encouraging fruiting once again.
+Over time, the cambium should grow to join the plants together, eventually encouraging fruiting once again.